 As we mentioned earlier, heirlooms have the lowest drop rate of any cosmetic items in the game.
 The current drop rate for an heirloom is only 0.7%.
 However, Respawn has added bad luck protection to guarantee an heirloom drop at your 500th Apex pack opening.

 Since the chances of getting Heirlooms shards are really low at under 1%, it is understandable why everyone wants an heirloom.
-Many players are now asking Respawn to add some sort of heirloom calculator or tracker in the game client so that curious players can see how many packs they have opened so far and how far away are they from opening their very first Heirloom.
+Many players are now asking Respawn to add some sort of heirloom calculator or tracker in the game client so that curious players can see how many packs they have opened so far and how far away they are from opening their very first Heirloom.

-Apex Legends Next Heirloom
+Apex Legends Upcoming Heirloom